Making a Will in Iowa

 No, in Iowa, you do not need to notarize your will to make it legal.

-However, Iowa allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
+However, Iowa allows you to make your will "self-proving" and you'll need to use a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

-To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
-Iowa Code § 633.279.
+To make your will self-proving, you and your witnesses must use a notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
+You may use a remote notary who is able to hear and see you in real time through the use of audio-video technology.
+(Iowa Code §§ 9B.14A; § 633.279 (2023).)

 Should I Use My Will to Name an Executor?